rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 ## 2. Test our microservices (outside of the Mesh)

-Let's test it our microservices routes:
+Let's test our microservices routes:

 ```
 $ oc get route | egrep -i 'customer|partner'